Can my child avoid surgery? What are the risks? How much missed school are we talking about?

 When you bring your child to a pediatric orthopedist, you have questions.
 At Ochsner Hospital for Children, we believe knowledge is peace of mind, so we make time to listen and provide answers.
 You’ll find the Ochsner Pediatric Orthopedic team to be approachable, thorough and friendly.
 We judge ourselves not just on how well we treat our patients, but on how well we treat their families.
 Like you, we believe only the very best will do for your child.

-Why Ochsner Hospital for Children for orthopedic care?
+Why Ochsner Hospital for Children for Pediatric Orthopedic Care?

-Here at Ochsner, your child will be treated by a passionate, world-renowned team comprised of fellowship trained, board-certified physicians, a nurse practitioner and dedicated medical assistants.
+Here at Ochsner, your child will be treated by a passionate, world-renowned team comprised of fellowship trained, board-certified physicians, nurse practitioners and dedicated medical assistants.
 Together, we treat a complete range of acquired and congenital orthopedic conditions – both common and rare – in infants, children and adolescents of all ages.
-We specialize in pediatric spine surgery, scoliosis, ankle surgery, and the treatment of children's fractures, dislocations, infections and tumors of the spine and extremities.
+We specialize in all aspects of pediatric orthopedic surgery including fractures, dislocations, ligament injuries, infections, spine surgery, hip surgery, and conditions of all aspects of the extremities.